 “Saving Begins at Home”.
 In Saving for Development: How Latin America and the Caribbean Can Save More and Better, Eduardo Cavallo and Tomas Serebrinski (ed), New York: Palgrave Macmillan, 2016.

-“Perceived Ability and School Choices”, with Matteo Bobba (under review).
+“Perceived Ability and School Choices”, with Matteo Bobba.

-“Misreporting in Sensitive Health Behaviors and its Impact on Treatment Effects: An Application to Intimate Partner Violence”, with Jorge Agüero, IDB Working paper 853 (under review).
+“Misreporting in Sensitive Health Behaviors and its Impact on Treatment Effects: An Application to Intimate Partner Violence”, with Jorge Agüero, IDB Working paper 853 (revisions submitted).